HL7/fhir-security-label-ds4p/input/pagecontent/background.md

 __Security Labels Could be Informative__

 Even though some security labels such as confidentiality and sensitivity labels could be used for blocking access to certain information for unauthorized parties, there is more to security labels than that.
-Some security labels such as handling instructions or integrity labels are informative and assist the recipient with understanding how the information should be handled or how much it can be reliable.
+Some security labels such as handling instructions or integrity labels are informative and assist the recipient with understanding the reliability of the information and how it should be handled.

 Enforcement of authorization policies based on law is not information blocking